EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 slides 7/98

 Query: sum of the incomes of females with major in EE.<br />
-Result: it reveals the income of Baker (only female with EE) $\to$ the query is sensitive so it is necessary to block statistics computed over a single (or few) individual
+Result: it reveals the income of Baker (only female with EE) $\to$ the query is sensitive so it is necessary to block statistics computed over a single (or few) individual.

 Another example of a Statistical DBMS